onnela-lab/forest/forest/sycamore/README.md

 Outputs include:

-* `changed_answers_summary.csv` : For each beiwe id, survey id, and question id, this file provides the following summaries:
+* `answers_summary.csv` : For each beiwe id, survey id, and question id, this file provides the following summaries:
   * `num_answers`: The number of times in the given data the answer is answered.
   * `average_time_to_answer`: The average amount of time the user takes to answer the question.
   * `average_number_of_answers`: Average number of answers selected for a question.
 This indicated if a user changed an answer before submitting it.
+  * `most_common_answer`: A user's most common answer to a question.

 * `survey_submits_summary.csv`: For each survey id and beiwe id, this file provides the following summaries:
   * `num_surveys`: The number of surveys issued to the user in the given timeframe.
   * `num_completed_surveys`: The number of surveys the user submitted in the given timeframe.
 A completed survey is considered a survey that was completed before the next survey was deployed to the user.
+  * `avg_time_to_submit`: The average amount of time that lapses between the survey getting deployed and the user submitting the survey.

 ## Data:
 Methods are designed for use on the `survey_timings` data from the Beiwe app.